mrilikecoding/StreamPoseML/docs/source/guide/concepts.rst

 How computers see human movement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At the heart of StreamPoseML is the ability to "see" how people move in videos.
+StreamPoseML detects how people move in videos.
 The system uses MediaPipe's BlazePose technology to detect and track human poses.
 Think of it like a digital skeleton that follows along with a person's movements in video.

 Understanding Keypoints: The Digital Skeleton
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~